Oops and Daisies

 March 25, 2016 by lizsfhall@gmail.com

 I love the age Little Miss is at right now — almost two years old.
 (Then again, I feel like I say that at every new “age.”)
 The connections she’s making, the words she’s learning, her bubbling personality.
 Everything!
 Of course though, with growing up and learning so much, she’s also discovering the world doesn’t revolve around her every want.
-And with that new realization, I’ve already seen the signs of “terrible twos,” the full-blown tantrums and cry fests when I refuse her “candy,” or, God forbid, an episode of “Princess Sophia.”
+With that new realization, I’ve already seen the signs of “terrible twos,” the full-blown tantrums and cry fests when I refuse her “candy,” or, God forbid, an episode of “Princess Sophia.”

-That’s not to say she doesn’t fall down… Little Miss still does, perhaps even more so now since she’s running.
+That’s not to say she doesn’t fall down… Little Miss still does, perhaps even more so now that she’s running.
 But more often than not she stands up, “shakes” it off, and is right back it.

 (Affiliate links included).